 We have read the other information.
-Based on our knowledge and understanding obtained in our audit of the statutory financial statements or otherwise, we have considered whether the other information contains material misstatements.
+Based on our knowledge and understanding obtained in our audit of the non-statutory financial statements or otherwise, we have considered whether the other information contains material misstatements.

-By performing our procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
-The scope of such procedures was substantially less than the scope of those performed in our audit of the statutory financial statements.
+By performing our procedures, we comply with the requirements of the Dutch Standard 720.
+The scope of such procedures was substantially less than the scope of those performed in our audit of the non-statutory financial statements.

-The Board of Directors is responsible for the preparation of the other information, including the board report and the other information in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+The Board of Directors is responsible for the preparation of the other information, in accordance with Rule 9c of the Israeli Securities Regulation.